-This article is about the 12th (Prince of Wales’s Royal) Lancers and will provide you with an overview of the Regiment’s activities during the First World War and will help you to research a soldier who served with it.
+This article on the 12th (Prince of Wales’s Royal) Lancers will provide you with an overview of the Regiment’s activities during the First World War and will help you to research those who served with it.
 I have also written a series of guides to help you research British soldiers who served in the war:

-Officers: You will need to check to see if a service record for an officer is held at the National Archives.
-I offer a copying service for these records.
-If an officer served past April 1922 then their service record should still be with the MOD.
-Cavalry officers are usually very easy to research and you will find officers mentioned frequently in the war diary.
-There are also group photographs in the regimental history which also records all the officers who served with the Regiment between 17 August 1914 and 11 November 1918 with the date they joined.
+Researching Officers: You will need to check to see if a service record for the officer is held at the National Archives.
+Only seven appear when “12 Lancers” is searched but there will be more as many officers transferred to different regiments or corps.
+If an officer served past April 1922 then their service record should still be with the Ministry of Defence.
+The link will take you to a page on my Second World War website as I have written a guide to ordering these files.
+No death certificate is needed, nor the permission of the next of kin.
+It is a straightforward process which will take you less than five minutes.
+Cavalry officers tend to be easy to research and you’ll find them mentioned frequently throughout the war diary.
+There are group photographs in the regimental history which also records all the officers who served with the Regiment between 17 August 1914 and 11 November 1918 with the date they joined.

 Major Eustace Crawley was killed in action on 2 November 1914 and is commemorated on the Ypres (Menin Gate) Memorial to the missing.
 This photograph was published in The Sphere, 12 December 1914 on a page containing portraits of fallen officers.
-The Sphere is a great newspaper to search if you’re looking for an officer casualty and is available to search on FindmyPast.
+The Sphere is a great newspaper to search if you’re looking for an officer casualty and is available to view on FindmyPast.
+There is no service record for Major Crawley at the National Archives.
+I have found that if an officer was killed within the first year of the war, there’s less likely to be a surviving record.

 If you’re researching a First World War soldier, you’ll need to search the records on FindmyPast and Ancestry.
-Both sites offer a free trial period and if you live in Britain you can often access the sites at your local library.
+Both sites offer a free trial period and if you live in Britain you can often access them for free at your local library.
 Clicking on the banner below will take you to FindmyPast.

 War Diaries of the 12th (Prince of Wales’s Royal) Lancers

 There are two war diaries for the 12th Lancers and both have been digitized by the National Archives and can be downloaded for a small fee by clicking the blue links below.
-I have transcribed an account of the Regiment’s charge near Moy de L’Aisne on 28 August 1914 below.
+War diaries were written by an officer of a unit and recorded its location and activities and often contain appendices in the form of orders, accounts of battles, maps etc. The war diaries of the 5th Cavalry Brigade Headquarters will also add more information.
+An account of the Regiment’s charge near Moy de L’Aisne on 28 August 1914 appears at the bottom of the page.

 - Date: 16 August 1914 – 31 March 1919